sdeweese/DEVWKS-2042/README.md

 **Why’s it important?**
 Terraform is a tool for scalability to manage multiple devices at once.
 Terraform can be used to cloud resources as well as Cisco devices such as Catalyst Center, Meraki and network devices running Cisco IOS XE.

 Typically, we work with imperative approach, where we run through CLIs or code configuration line-by-line to make a change.
-However, Terraform uses a declarative approach, we focus on the end result that we want and Terraform will determin the step-by-step actions neede to reach that end goal.
+However, Terraform uses a declarative approach, we focus on the end result that we want and Terraform will determin the step-by-step actions needed to reach that end goal.

 **How do I get started?**
-What does documentation mean / how can I use it?
 Prerequisites:
-* On a local machine (such as a Linux Virtual Machine), install Terraform
+* On a local machine (such as a Linux Virtual Machine), install Terraform.
+Learn more about how to install depending on your operating system [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 * On the Cisco IOS XE device, enable RESTCONF, AAA and create a user.
+* Check out the [documentation for the Terraform IOS XE provider](https://registry.terraform.io/providers/CiscoDevNet/iosxe/latest/docs) to see some examples and learn more about how to use it
 Luckily for you, in this lab, those pre-req’s are already met :)

 Once Terraform is intalled, you will need to use or create terraform files.
 We'll be looking at some example .tf files in this lab.
 To use Terraform, let's understand these three commands: